Tarikba/Ceng209Homework/README.md

 ```
 cd DungeonAdventure
 ```
-3. * Use Makefile (You can use with mignw32 to ensure, if you use Windows)
+3. * Use Makefile (You can use with mignw32 to ensure, if you are on Windows)
 ```
 mingw32-make
 ```